All Perspectives

 Tourism ministers quote GDP.
 Annual reports lead with it.
 Economic impact studies build their headlines around it.
 As a measure of tourism's aggregate contribution to a national economy, GDP is legitimate.
 As the primary number a destination manages against, it produces a specific and predictable set of behaviors: maximize arrivals, fill beds, chase volume.
 Not because the people running the destination are wrong, but because the scorecard rewards volume regardless of who benefits, where the spending goes, or what it costs the environment and the community to generate it.

 This article proposes a measurement hierarchy for destination authorities: one primary KPI, supporting indicators that predict it, operational metrics that move those indicators, and social and environmental proxies that tell you whether the destination will still be viable in a decade.
 The framework draws on a documented model built at PROMTUR Panama over four years.
 It is aligned with the Statistical Framework for Measuring the Sustainability of Tourism, the international standard adopted by all 193 UN member states in March 2024.
-And it points to the destinations that are already doing this in public, because the practice exists.
-It is not yet common.
+And it points to the destinations that are already doing this in public.

 What GDP Captures and What It Does Not